-Ms. Bannigan is active in intellectual property-related professional organizations, including the International Trademark Association, for which she spearheaded the development of INTA’s Pro Bono clearinghouse, was a member of the 2019 Presidential Task Force focusing on corporate responsibility and brands for a better society and, in 2017, was awarded the Volunteer Service Award for Advancement of the Association.
-She also currently serves as Counsel to the INTA Foundation.
-Ms. Bannigan is also Chair of the American Bar Association - IPL Trademark Litigation Committee, as well as member of the Section’s Nominating Committee and Deputy Editor-in-Chief of the Section’s Landslide Magazine.
+Ms. Bannigan is active in intellectual property-related professional organizations, including the International Trademark Association, where she currently serves as Counsel to the INTA Foundation and part of the leadership of the Brands for a Better Society Committee.
+She previously spearheaded the development of INTA’s Pro Bono clearinghouse, was a member of the 2019 Presidential Task Force focusing on corporate responsibility and, in 2017, was awarded the Volunteer Service Award for Advancement of the Association.
+Ms. Bannigan is also Vice Chair of the American Bar Association - Intellectual Property Law Section Trademark Division and Editor-in-Chief of the Section’s Landslide Magazine.
+She previously served as Chair of ABA-IPL Trademark Litigation Committee, as well as a member of the Section’s Nominating Committee.
 In both 2020 and 2021, Ms. Bannigan was the recipient of ABA-IPL Section Leadership Achievement Award.
-Ms. Bannigan is also a member of the NYC Bar Council on IP and Fashion Law Committee.
+Ms. Bannigan is also a member of the NYC Bar Council on IP and Fashion Law Committee and the American Intellectual Property Law Association.

 Ms. Bannigan has a strong commitment to public service.
 She has a large pro bono practice and is active in an array of not-for-profit organizations, including for Delivering Good, the Cancer Research Institute and Advocates for Children of New York.
 Prior to joining the firm, Ms. Bannigan worked in the Office of the New Jersey Governor.

 Ms. Bannigan joined the firm in 2007.
 From 2008 to 2009, she clerked for the Hon.
 Mary Little Cooper of the United States District Court for the District of New Jersey.